 However, rather than going to your automatic “yes,” buy yourself some time.
 “Let me think about it” is an easy, straightforward way to do so, giving you time to practice a strong, direct “no,” if that’s what best serves you.

-Please let me know how it goes and contact me if you’d like some coaching support.
+Please let me know how it goes, and reach out if you’d like some coaching support.
 Setting healthy boundaries can feel uncomfortable at first, but it’s an important step towards up leveling your life.

 It’s all about self-love.